-The consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (US GAAP), which require the Organization to report information regarding its financial position and activities according to the following net asset classification:
+The consolidated financial statements have been prepared in accordance with US GAAP, which require the Organization to report information regarding its financial position and activities according to the following net asset classification:

 Net assets without donor restriction - Net assets available for use in the general operations and not subject to donor or grantor restrictions.
 Within this category are amounts that have been designated for specific purposes by the board of directors.
 These assets can be re-designated by a vote of the board of the directors.